gauravbhand1611/oms-documentation/newEraCaps/flows/brokering/README.md

 ```

-A sevice at hotWax will pick up the feed, adds the order attribute and delete external fulfillment history.
+A sevice at hotWax will pick the feed, add the order attribute and will delete external fulfillment history.

 Now that the External Fulfillment Order Item record is deleted for the items that need to be reshipped, the brokered items feed will automatically include these items the next time it runs.